Advocate

 State Advocacy Work

-• HB71: Eviction Expungement.
-Once an eviction is filed, it remains on a tenant’s record their whole life—including for any children in the home—and landlords can deny future housing due to an old eviction.
-A prior financial crisis should not prevent a family from having a safe, affordable home.
-The General Assembly should create a pathway for evictions to be expunged and to prevent minors from being listed by name in eviction filings.
+• Eviction Record Sealing.
+An eviction remains on a tenant’s record for life, affecting both the tenant and their children, and may lead to future housing denials.
+Past financial crises shouldn’t prevent families from accessing safe, affordable housing.
+The General Assembly should create a pathway for eviction records to be sealed and to prevent minors from being listed by name in eviction filings

 Local Advocacy Work